 If applying for a joint credit card, you may also need to provide all of this information for the other cardholder.
 If applying for additional cardholders to be added to your account, you will need to provide their personal details (full name, age, contact information) but not details of their income and expenses.

 What about if I get instant approval?

-You still need to provide the supporting documentation after receiving instant approval.
-Instant approval is available with most lenders that let you apply online, and it means that a response is emailed to you within 60 seconds after you submit your online application.
+You will still likely need to provide the supporting documentation after receiving instant approval.
+Instant approval is available with most lenders that let you apply online, and it can mean that a response is emailed to you within 60 seconds after you submit your online application.